 Hopefully, you’ll soon develop an awareness that sleepiness is setting in again, and go back to bed.
-Once you’re laying down again, exhale slowly and clear your mind of “noisy” thoughts.
+Once you’re lying down again, exhale slowly and clear your mind of “noisy” thoughts.
 For many people, this is easier said than done, so try this exercise: do a slow check-in with the parts of your body that are touching your mattress.

 Start with your feet or your head and work your way in the opposite direction.
 Do this as slowly as you can.
 Acknowledge each part and observe how the sheet is resting on your foot, how the blanket feels on your arm, or how your head lends weight to the pillow.
 This is not a time to be critical or over-analyze, your job is just to simply “notice.”

 Not being able to fall asleep every now and then is annoying, but what if your difficulty falling asleep is habitual, and possibly something more serious?

 Insomnia is the most common sleep disorder among adults, with about 30% of adults reporting acute insomnia at some point in their life and 10% reporting chronic insomnia.
 Insomnia is characterized by difficulty falling asleep, staying asleep, or a combination of both.
 Below, you’ll find some suggestions and tips on what to do if you’re struggling with insomnia.

 There are two main kinds of insomnia: acute and chronic.
 The more common of the two, acute insomnia is often is brought on by stressful, yet temporary, situations, like stress in the workplace, a traumatic incident, or temporary family stressors like job loss, illness, divorce, death, and things of that nature.
 Acute insomnia lasts for a couple of days or a few weeks at most.
 Acute insomnia may be treated with the short-term use of prescription sleeping pills.